EricRovell/photo-companion/src/shared/utils/README.md

 Calculates the duration in ms between two dates in seconds.

-Used to get the duration of specific event occured within one day:
+Used to get the duration of specific event occurred within one day:

 1. Both dates are provided, returns the difference;
 2. `from` is not specified - the starting point is the beginning of the same day as the `to` date;